simplicitesoftware/docker/README.md

 - Public **server** images (not containing the Simplicit&eacute; platform)
 - Private **platform** images (containing the Simplicit&eacute; platform)

-It also contains other scripts for building other Simpicit&eacute;&reg;-related images.
+It also contains other scripts for building other Simplicit&eacute;&reg;-related images.

 Usage
 -----